 Key Facts:

-- Eight out of 10 people with mesothelioma report asbestos exposure, which is why it is considered the biggest risk factor of developing the disease.
+- Asbestos exposure is the most common cause of mesothelioma, which is why it is considered the biggest risk factor of developing the disease.

-- There are approximately 3,000 new cases of mesothelioma every year in the United States.
-The number of cases has been declining since the early 1990s, most likely due to a reduction in workplace exposure to asbestos.
+- Over the last ten years, there have been an average of 3,100 new cases of mesothelioma every year in the United States.
+The rate of cases has been declining since the early 1990s, most likely due to a reduction in workplace exposure to asbestos.

 - Although treatments for mesothelioma are improving, it remains an aggressive and deadly cancer.